Satbir-Singh-42/IPL_Auction_2025/README.md

 #### Interactive Bidding System
 - **Dynamic Bid Increment** - Configurable bid increments
+- **Tap to Increment (Mobile Only)** - Tap the bid area to increase bid amount on mobile devices (768px or smaller)
+  - Desktop users see read-only bid display
+  - Mobile users can tap to increment with visual feedback
+  - Responsive detection with automatic adjustment on window resize
 - **Quick Actions** - Mark players as Sold or Unsold with visual effects:
   - 🎉 **Sold**: Celebration confetti animation
   - ❌ **Unsold**: UNSOLD stamp with animation